Common Crypto Terms

 Know your customer (‘KYC’) is the process of a business identifying and verifying the identity of its clients.

 We at CoinMetro think KYC is super-important for building a transparent and verified community, that’s why to be a reliable member of our amazing crypto community, we kindly ask you to submit your KYC.
-If you still hesitate, our blog post is there to convince you otherwise!

 A website that sends small amounts of cryptos and makes profit by means of advertising.